GtkWidget is the base class all widgets in GTK derive from.

 - public bool compute_expand (Orientation orientation)

-Computes whether a container should give this widget extra space when
+Computes whether a parent widget should give this widget extra space when

 possible.